Privacy Policy

 4. Legal basis for processing

 - Contract (Art.
-6(1)(b) GDPR): we process your account data so we can provide the service you signed up for.
+6(1)(b) GDPR): we process your account, billing and user-content data so we can provide the service you signed up for.

 - Legitimate interests (Art.
 6(1)(f) GDPR): we process technical data to keep the service secure, prevent abuse and debug problems.